nicko101/Enterprise-Architecture-Story/Complete Hybrid Network Lab/Infrastructure/Endpoint-Management/README.md

-# Endpoint Management: Microsoft Intune Integration
+# Endpoint Management — Microsoft Intune Integration

 ## Overview
-This section documents the endpoint management and compliance control plane for the hybrid Zero Trust environment.
-Microsoft Intune is used as the authoritative service for device configuration, posture assessment, and compliance enforcement across both cloud-native and hybrid-joined endpoints.
+This section documents the endpoint management and compliance control plane for the hybrid Zero Trust lab environment.
+Microsoft Intune is used as the authoritative cloud-based management platform for both cloud-only and hybrid-joined endpoints.

-The design follows a **compliance-first security model**, where endpoint health and identity directly influence access decisions across the network and application layers.
-Devices that do not meet defined security baselines are automatically restricted through downstream enforcement systems.
+Endpoint management is designed around a **compliance-first access model**, where device health and identity directly influence authentication, authorization, and network access decisions across the environment.

-This implementation supports both cloud-only and hybrid identity scenarios and integrates tightly with certificate-based authentication, identity services, and network access control.
+This layer integrates tightly with identity services, certificate infrastructure, and network enforcement components to ensure consistent, policy-driven endpoint governance.

 ---

-## Architectural Role
+## Management Scope
-Microsoft Intune operates as the **endpoint governance layer** within the broader Zero Trust architecture.

-Its responsibilities include:
-- Establishing device trust through configuration and certificate delivery
-- Continuously evaluating endpoint security posture
+Endpoint Management in this environment covers:

+- Cloud-managed Windows endpoints (Microsoft Entra ID joined)
+- Hybrid identity-aware devices (Active Directory + Entra ID)
+- Certificate-based device identity for network access
-- Publishing compliance signals to external enforcement points
+- Continuous compliance evaluation and enforcement
-- Automating remediation and configuration drift correction

-Intune does not function in isolation.
-It acts as a control-plane service that feeds validated device state into identity and network enforcement systems.
+All managed endpoints participate in the Zero Trust control flow and are treated as untrusted until validated.

 ---

-## Core Management Capabilities
+## Core Capabilities

-### Device Enrollment and Lifecycle
+### Device Enrollment
+Devices are onboarded using standardized enrollment methods:

+- Microsoft Entra ID Join for cloud-native devices
+- Hybrid scenarios supported where required
-Endpoints are enrolled using Azure AD Join or Autopilot-based provisioning workflows.
-Enrollment establishes a persistent device identity in Microsoft Entra and brings the device under management without requiring domain membership.
+- Enrollment establishes device identity and management authority

-Supported enrollment models include:
-- Cloud-only Azure AD Join
-- Hybrid Azure AD Join (where applicable)

-Once enrolled, devices remain continuously managed regardless of network location.

 ---

-### Certificate-Based Identity Distribution
+### Certificate-Based Device Identity
-All managed endpoints rely on certificate-based identity rather than passwords for network authentication.

-Key characteristics:
+Endpoint identity is established using certificates rather than passwords.

-- Device certificates are issued via SCEP using an on-premises NDES service
+- Certificates are issued via SCEP from the on-premises NDES infrastructure
-- Certificate profiles are delivered and renewed automatically through Intune
+- Intune delivers and manages certificate profiles
-- Certificates are used for EAP-TLS and TEAP authentication across wired and wireless networks
+- Certificates are used for EAP-TLS authentication and device trust validation

-This ensures that device identity is cryptographically verifiable and resistant to credential-based attacks.
+This ensures strong, non-replayable device identity across wired, wireless, and VPN access.

 ---

-### Configuration Profiles
-Intune configuration profiles enforce standardized security and connectivity settings across all endpoints.

-Examples include:
-- Wired and wireless 802.1X profiles using certificate-based authentication
-- Platform security baselines for Windows endpoints
-- Network and system hardening policies aligned with enterprise standards

-Profiles are scoped dynamically using Entra ID groups, enabling flexible targeting without manual device management.

----

-### Compliance Policies
+### Compliance and Posture Evaluation
-Compliance policies define the minimum security posture required for an endpoint to be considered trusted.
+Intune continuously evaluates endpoint health and configuration state.

 Typical compliance signals include:

 - Disk encryption status (BitLocker)
 - Operating system version and patch level
-- Antivirus and endpoint protection state
+- Antivirus and security feature state
-- Device integrity and configuration health
+- Device integrity and enrollment status

-Devices that fall out of compliance are immediately flagged, and their compliance state is updated in real time.
+Compliance state is treated as dynamic and authoritative.

 ---

-### Integration with Network Enforcement
+### Network Access Enforcement Integration
-Compliance results generated by Intune are consumed by downstream enforcement systems to make access decisions.

-Key integration points:
-- Microsoft Entra ID Conditional Access
+Endpoint compliance is integrated with network enforcement platforms.

-- Aruba ClearPass for wired and wireless network admission
+- Compliance state is consumed by Aruba ClearPass
-- Palo Alto Networks NGFW for segmentation and quarantine enforcement

-This ensures that access is granted based on **current device health**, not just successful authentication.
+- Non-compliant devices are denied or restricted at the network edge
+- Enforcement decisions are made in real time based on device posture

+This removes static trust assumptions and enforces continuous verification.

 ---

-### Application Deployment and Scripting
+### Application Deployment and Configuration
-Intune is also used to standardize the endpoint software environment.

-Capabilities include:
+Endpoints are standardized through centralized policy and application delivery.

-- Automated deployment of required security agents and utilities
+- Core applications and security agents are deployed automatically
-- PowerShell-based configuration scripts
-- Proactive remediation tasks to correct configuration drift

-These mechanisms reduce operational overhead and ensure consistent security posture across the fleet.
+- Configuration profiles enforce baseline security settings
+- PowerShell scripts are used for configuration consistency where required

 ---

-## Security Model Summary
-The endpoint management design enforces the following principles:

-- Devices must be known, enrolled, and compliant to access resources
-- Network location does not imply trust
-- Certificates replace passwords for machine authentication
+## Architectural Role

+Endpoint Management acts as the **device trust authority** within the architecture:

+- Identity confirms who the user is
+- Certificates confirm what the device is
-- Compliance state is continuously evaluated and enforced
+- Compliance confirms whether the device is allowed access
-- Access can be revoked automatically without manual intervention

-This aligns endpoint governance with Zero Trust principles across identity, network, and security domains.
+This layer ensures that access decisions are not based solely on credentials or network location.

 ---

 ## Related Architecture Components
-This capability integrates with the following architectural domains:

-- Certificate Services (PKI and SCEP)
+### Certificate Services
 Provides device identity and certificate lifecycle management.

-  ../Certificate-Services/README.md
+- PKI (Root and Intermediate CAs):
+  ../Certificate-Services/PKI/README.md

+- SCEP / NDES:
+  ../Certificate-Services/SCEP/README.md

+---

-- Identity Plane (Microsoft Entra)
+### Identity Plane (Microsoft Entra)
 Provides user and device identity, enrollment authority, and policy scope.

 ../Entra/README.md

-- Active Directory (Hybrid Trust Services)
-  Supports certificate issuance and legacy integration where required.
-  ../Active-Directory/README.md

 ---

-## Scope and Intent
-This documentation represents a production-aligned implementation of endpoint management within a hybrid Zero Trust architecture.
-All configurations described here are actively deployed, validated, and integrated with identity and network enforcement layers.

-The intent is to demonstrate how endpoint compliance can be elevated from a device-only concern to a first-class security control across the entire environment.
+### Active Directory (Hybrid Trust Services)
+Supports certificate issuance and legacy identity integration where required.

+../Active Directory/README.md

 ---

-Return to Infrastructure Overview: ../README.md
-Return to Root Architecture: ../../README.md
+## Summary
+Microsoft Intune provides the foundation for endpoint trust, compliance enforcement, and configuration governance in this hybrid Zero Trust environment.

+By integrating certificate-based identity, continuous compliance evaluation, and real-time network enforcement, this layer ensures that endpoint access is earned, validated, and continuously re-evaluated rather than implicitly trusted.